Robert Gumede: Early life

 Robert Gumede was one of seven children raised by his mother and grandmother in the town of Nelspruit, South Africa.
 He worked as a golf caddie, gardener and a petrol attendant to help support his family in his youth.
 He went on to study law at the University of Zululand, graduating in 1986 with a diploma in law.
 After graduating he worked as a clerk and prosecutor at the Kabokweni Magistrate's Court.
-Gumede was employed by the Ministry of Justice for a time before leaving that position in 1988.
+Gumede was employed as secretary by the Ministries of Justice and Public Works in the KaNgwane government, working in David Mkhwanazi's office.